anoma/whitepaper/whitepaper.md

 # Architectural instantiation

-The Anoma architecture is complex and requires many individually intricate subcomponents which can be instantiated in a variety of ways with different performance, complexity, and ergonomic tradeoffs.
+The Anoma architecture requires many individually intricate subcomponents which can be instantiated in a variety of ways with different performance, complexity, and ergonomic tradeoffs.
 Here we sketch the abstract interfaces required of necessary subcomponents and summarise our current development directions in instantiating them.

 ## Gossip